Grumman F-14 Tomcat U.S Navy

 masked fuselage

-Next, the fuselage and the upper wings were given a fine spray coat of FS36440 Gull grey.
+Next, the fuselage and the upper wings were airbrushed a fine coat of FS36440 Gull grey.

 The underside was given a paint of white after masking off the fuselage grey areas.
 As always, I find white a difficult colour to apply and normally apply it over a light grey base coat.
 And you need a careful balance between the amount of thinner added to the basic paint and the compressor/airbrush pressure.